Table of Contents

 It all begins with plenty of fresh citrus, both lemon juice and lemon zest.
 (For true lemon flavor, it’s all about the zest!)
 And then it comes down to your choice of carbs.
 Which carb you choose will ultimately impact the thickness of the soup, so here are a few quick pointers so you can choose your preferred path:

-Once you’ve chosen your starch, all that’s left to do is chop up a rotisserie chicken (go for a store-bought chicken for speed or roast your own for added flavor) then gather the whole gang together in a big pot and let it simmer away until the rice/orzo/couscous is cooked.
-All in, you’re at most 20 minutes way from a bowl of creamy, comforting Greek lemon chicken soup.
+Once you’ve chosen your starch, all that’s left to do is chop up a rotisserie chicken (go for a store-bought chicken for speed or roast your own for added flavor with my easy roast chicken recipe) then gather the whole gang together in a big pot and let it simmer away until the rice/orzo/couscous is cooked.
+All in, you’re at most 20 minutes away from a bowl of creamy, comforting Greek lemon chicken soup.

 Dill is an optional garnish, but it lends color and fresh herb flavor to a 5-ingredient recipe that gives the traditional chicken noodle a real run for its money.